Home

 Fabrics

-Go for textiles that are suitably plain and a bit coarse:
+Go for textiles that are suitably plain, or even somewhat coarse:

 • heavy linens